 GCU offers you three convenient learning options: a traditional campus environment, evening classes and online degree programs.
 GCU also offers a variety of scholarship programs for all students to reduce the cost of furthering your education if certain criteria are met.
 In addition, we offer members of the military reduced tuition amounts for online programs.

-Grand Canyon University's annual tuition rate is $16,500 for both in-state and out-of-state students.
+Grand Canyon University's annual campus tuition rate is $16,500 for both in-state and out-of-state students.
 On-campus students pay an average of $7,700 for room and board and $1,600 in additional fees.
 Individual courses cost $687.50 per credit.
-With the help of GCU-funded scholarships, for the 2018-19 year, the average campus student only paid $8,700 in annual tuition.
+With the help of GCU-funded scholarships, for the 2019-20 year, the average campus student only paid $8,600 in annual tuition.
 Grand Canyon University’s tuition rate has remained frozen for the last 12 years as part of our commitment to provide affordable, quality education.

 Resources for Cost Estimation

-Speak with a university counselor for guidance on enrollment and tuition fees as well as the Cost of Attendance that is used when awarding federal aid.
+Speak with a university counselor for guidance on enrollment and tuition fees as well as the cost of attendance that is used when awarding federal aid.
 Scholarships and grants may lower overall costs.
-GCU also provides a cost estimator tools, located below, to help gauge potential expenses.
-For additional help call 855-GCU-LOPE.
+GCU also provides cost estimator tools, located below, to help gauge potential expenses.
+For additional help, call 855-GCU-LOPE.

 If you are a high school student, dual enrollment courses allow you the opportunity to earn college credits while still in high school.